FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-02-03-using-auth0-in-angular-with-ngrx.md

   );
 ```

 We will throw the `checkAuth` action when we are getting redirected from Auth0 to our app again.
-The service from Auth0 got updated then with the latest information which we have to collect and ad to our state: `isLoggedIn$` and `user$` are the properties we want to collect and update the state with.
+The service from Auth0 got updated then with the latest information which we must collect and add to our state: `isLoggedIn$` and `user$` are the properties we want to collect and update the state with.
 If `isLoggedIn` resolves to `true` - which should be the case after the redirect - we can return a `loginComplete` action.
-Otherwise we reset the state with a `logoutComplete` action.
+Otherwise, we reset the state with a `logoutComplete` action.

 ```ts
   login$ = createEffect(/* ... */);